Karen Liot Hill

-Karen Liot Hill is an American politician who is currently a member of the Executive Council of New Hampshire since 2025.
+Karen Liot Hill is an American politician who has been a member of the Executive Council of New Hampshire since 2025.
+She is the highest ranking Democrat in the New Hampshire state government.
 She previously served as mayor of Lebanon, New Hampshire, and was a Lebanon City Council member from 2005 to March 2025.

 Biography

 Liot Hill was born in France and raised on Long Island in New York by her father after her mother's early death from cervical cancer.
 She earned a Bachelor of Arts degree from Dartmouth College, majoring in government and minoring in education.
-She works as a paralegal, piano teacher and an on-air personality at WWOD, an adult album alternative broadcasting radio station.
+She worked as a paralegal, piano teacher and an on-air personality at WWOD, an adult album alternative broadcasting radio station.
 Liot Hill and her former husband, Andy Hill, owned and operated the Lebanon Diner, which closed in 2020 due to challenges associated with the COVID-19 pandemic.
 Liot Hill has twice been arrested for driving while intoxicated.
 In 2010 she pleaded guilty and was convicted of grossly negligent operation.
 In 2018 she was charged with driving while intoxicated, a Class B misdemeanor.

 Political career

 Lebanon City Council

 Liot Hill has said that she was a Republican in her youth, and become involved in the Democratic Party during Howard Dean's 2004 presidential campaign.
 In 2004, Liot Hill became a registered Democrat and successfully ran the campaigns for four Democratic state representative candidates in Lebanon.
 In 2005, she was elected to serve on the Lebanon City Council. and was the mayor of Lebanon from 2008 to 2009.
+While she was on the city council, she prioritized sustainability, social justice, economic vitality, affordable housing, transparency, and inclusiveness.
+Karen served as Lebanon’s Mayor in 2008-09, during which time she signed onto the US Mayors' Climate Protection Agreement on behalf of the people of Lebanon.

 Grafton County Treasurer

 Liot Hill was elected treasurer for Grafton County in 2016 and re-elected in 2018, 2020, and 2022.
+She was succeeded by Michael Cryans.